Jayesh-JainX/IoT-Temperature-Monitoring-System-with-Mobile-App-Integration/README.md

-# IoT Water Tank Monitoring System with Mobile App Integration 💧📱
+# IoT Temperature Monitoring System with Mobile App Integration 🌡️📱

-This project demonstrates interfacing water level sensors with an ESP8266 (D1 R1) and controlling LEDs through Wi-Fi using the Blynk app.
-The LEDs indicate the water level, and the project includes integration with a water level depth detection sensor for precise readings.
+This project demonstrates interfacing temperature sensors with an ESP8266 (D1 R1) and displaying temperature data through Wi-Fi using the Blynk app.
+The project includes integration with an LM34 temperature sensor for accurate temperature readings.

 <br>